Rustic Sourdough Peach Galette

 Why do you add cornstarch to pie filling?

 Cornstarch is a thickening agent, and it is used in pie fillings to thicken the fruit juices that get created when the sugar melts and the fruit cooks.
-If you don’t want to use cornstarch you can also use tapioca starch or Irish moss powder, both of which are also thickeners.
+If you don’t want to use cornstarch you can also use tapioca starch, arrowroot or potato starch as well.

 Why do you add flour to pie filling?